-A majority of the victims were Hispanic men with an average age of 42, said.
+A majority of the victims were Hispanic men with an average age of 42, police said.
 A majority were also homeless.

-Brownlee was arrested through through what Stockton Police chief Stanley McFadden described as community tips and “good old fashioned police work.”
+Brownlee was arrested through what Stockton Police chief Stanley McFadden described as community tips and “good old fashioned police work.”

 Police say the suspect was under surveillance at his home before being followed and ultimately apprehended.
 Brownlee was allegedly displaying a pattern of behavior deemed threatening to the community just before his arrest.